OpenDataDSL/website/blog/2023-06-01-regression/index.md

 ### Use case: Hedging

-The simple linera regression approach can be used for hedging strategies, where the optimal hedge ratio is the slope coefficient of the regression line, which can be calculated as slope = correl(x,y) * stddev(y)/stddev(x).
+The simple linear regression approach can be used for hedging strategies, where the optimal hedge ratio is the slope coefficient of the regression line, which can be calculated as slope = correl(x,y) * stddev(y)/stddev(x).
 How efficient the hedge is can be determined by calculating the coefficient of determination, RSquare.

 ## Data